Shamus Roller HJN

 sbrandon@nhlp.org | 415-546-7000 ext.
 3130

 Sarah Brandon is a Berkeley Law Public Interest Fellow at NHLP.
 Sarah focuses on federal, state, and local advocacy to prevent evictions, expand tenants’ rights, and break down barriers to housing access.
 She is a graduate of Brown University and received a concurrent law and Master of Public Policy degree from UC Berkeley.
 While in graduate school, she researched best practices for equitable engagement with administrative agencies and was a member of the Policy Advocacy Clinic, where she worked with community-driven coalitions to abolish fees and fines in the juvenile legal system.
-Sarah also participated in and co-coordinated the Tenants’ Rights Workshop at EBCLC, supporting Bay Area tenants in understanding and asserting their right to safe and secure housing.
+Sarah also participated in and co-coordinated the Tenants’ Rights Workshop at East Bay Community Law Center, supporting Bay Area tenants in understanding and asserting their right to safe and secure housing.

 Eric Dunn